antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 out of the box.
 Before you create a template out of this, let's run the sample to see what was created.
 After running `dotnet restore`, and
 `dotnet run`, you can view the app at `http://localhost:5000` (or if running in Visual Studio it will launch automatically when you run the app).
-Below is a screenshot of this app running on my machine (I'm creating these samples on a Mac, but you can use any platform).
+THe following screenshot of this app running on my machine (I'm creating these samples on a Mac, but you can use any platform).

 ![app screenshot](runapp01.png)